ynagakrushna/yinr/readme.md

 other miners knows the nounce values then quickly verify the valid block and added block to thier chain.with out doing the same computational work again.

+## Mine Rate

+Suppose to create a block it has to take a max of 5 mins it is called mine rate.

+Based on the minerate the difficulty in the system will be adjusted.

+We compare the timestamp of present block and lastBlock called time diff

+time diff < mine rate, then increase the difficulty level time diff > mine rate, then decrease the difficulty level